What's New in Visual Studio 2015

 New services will be added on an ongoing basis, and you can discover those by clicking the “Find new services link” in the wizard.

 The Blend experience for designing XAML user interfaces has been significantly enhanced.
 Blend has been completely redesigned to provide a more intuitive UI, more powerful XAML editing capabilities including IntelliSense, and better integration with Visual Studio.
-For more information, see Designing XAML in Visual Studio.
+For more information, see Designing XAML in Visual Studio and Blend for Visual Studio.

 You can use Visual Studio to create and debug native mobile apps that run on Windows, iOS, and Android devices.
 Use the Visual Studio Emulator for Android, or connect a device and debug your code directly in Visual Studio.

-Debug Your App Built with Visual Studio Tools for Apache Cordova in the MSDN Library is a detailed look at Visual Studio debugging support for Cordova.
+Debug Your App in the MSDN Library is a detailed look at Visual Studio debugging support for Cordova.

 C# / Xamarin.
 Use Xamarin to build native apps for Windows, iOS, and Android in Visual Studio with C#.